croccifixio/blackboard-pro/README.md

 The `src/config.js` file exports an object with the following attributes:

 - #### colors
-  `colors` is an object containing key-value pairs used for search and replace (i.e. any occurences of the keys in the theme definition will be replaced with those keys' corresponding values).
+  `colors` is an object containing key-value pairs used for search and replace (i.e. any occurrences of the keys in the theme definition will be replaced with those keys' corresponding values).
 It is worth noting that this allows 8-digit hex codes to be used while only having to define the equivalent 6-digit hex code.
 An example is shown below.

-  Given the folloing config:
+  Given the following config:

   ```js
   // src/config.js